 3.6 Representatives.
 The ExCom shall elect from among its members elected by the entire Chapter membership a Chapter Delegate and Alternate to the Sierra Club Council.
-The term of the Delegate shall be two years.
+The term of the Delegate shall be three years.
 The Council Delegate shall be a voting ExCom member for the duration of the appointed term as Council Delegate.

 The ExCom may instruct delegates and alternates before each Council or RCC meeting.
 Delegates or alternates shall report to the ExCom after each Council or RCC meeting.

 3.7 Chapter Committees.
 The ExCom may establish and dissolve standing and special committees for such objectives as it may set.
 Subject to ExCom approval, the Chapter Chair shall appoint committee members from among Chapter members.
 The Chapter Chair, or another ExCom member designated by the Chair, may be designated as a voting member of each committee, except the Nominating and Election committees.
-Standing committees shall be appointed annually.
+Standing committees shall be approved annually.
 Except for the Nominating and Election Committees, the ExCom may add, remove, or replace members of any committee at any time.
 The ExCom may fill vacancies on the Nominating and Election Committees.